packole/ds1_weather_data_ger/README.md

 step 3: data application
   - development of a data app with ploty dash framework
   - local hosting and deployment of the app via flask
+  - if there are transformation missed return to step 2

 ## Technologies
 ***